 Duration: 3 years full time

-This degree is practice-based and industry-focused.
+This degree is both practice-based and industry-focused.
 Students write and work with multiple genres, collaborate, and develop transferrable skills through a series of work-like projects involving writing, editing, publishing and pitching.
 This is supported by the study of literature, encouraging students to think broadly and to understand the genres in which they work.
 Flexibility and creativity in expression and thought is central to our teaching, learning, and assessment, which embrace traditional and digital methodologies.
 The degree is targeted to support student development as writers, presenters and collaborators.
 Our lively learning and writing community is nurturing and supportive, with extensive pastoral provision.
 Students on the course constitute the majority of members of the Nottingham Creative Writing Hub at NTU, and are central to the university’s writing community.
 The BA is also a potential pathway to the long-established MA in Creative Writing and PhD programmes at NTU, and is taught by practicing, internationally-recognised writers, editors and publishers, several of whom have come from industry, with others having careers rooted equally in practice and research.
 The BA is industry-focused, with close working ties with institutions such as Nottingham UNESCO City of Literature and Nottingham Contemporary.
 Unlike many competitor courses, this BA embeds employability skills and connections throughout.
 From first through to final year we encourage students to take a professional approach to writing, publishing and editing.

 Duration: 1 year full time or 2 years part time; taught in the evening